 2. Be Wary of Phishing Scams and Never Click Suspicious Links

 Did you know phishing is one of the most common types of fraud to gain access to your financial and personal information?
 Phishing scams try to convince you to reveal personally identifiable data and usually involve the scammer impersonating a brand or bank.

 Some phishing emails will look like they came from your bank or financial institution, even using your bank's logo, and will ask you to log in to your online banking account and update your information.
 If you click a link in a phishing email, you'll unknowingly download tracking malware on your device or be sent to a fraudulent website that'll capture your information.
 As such, it's crucial to scrutinize all emails that require you to share personal data.

 3. Scan Gas Pumps and ATMs for Skimming Devices

-Some scammers use card skimmers (illegal devices attached to payment terminals) at gas pumps and ATMs to skim your debit card’s magnetic strip or catch your PIN.
-You’ll want to check for any signs of tampering with the device, such as a loose credit card reader or a broken seal.
+Some scammers use card skimmers (illegal devices attached to payment terminals) at gas pumps and ATMs to skim your debit card's magnetic strip or catch your PIN.
+So you'll want to check for any signs of tampering with the device, such as a loose credit card reader or a broken seal.

 You can also use your cell phone to outsmart these scammers.
 Gas pumps and ATM scammers will often use Bluetooth to transmit card and PIN information.
 Turn on Bluetooth to see if there's a long string of numbers trying to connect to a device.
 If so, it's a red flag.
 However, chip technology is becoming more advanced and is making it more difficult for scammers to skim your information.

-4. Examine Your Bank Accounts Regularly
+4. Monitor Your Bank Accounts Regularly

 You should also balance your account every month to ensure all your purchases are the ones you made.
 If anything appears out of the ordinary, contact your bank immediately to determine what you need to do to repair any potential damage or withdrawals from your accounts.